2 First steps in using the Emu Speech Database Management System

 • The database displays two types of signals: the waveform, and the spectrogram below it.

-This information about the signals being displayed is also given by the function get_signalCanvasesOrder().
+This information about which signals are being displayed is also given by the function get_signalCanvasesOrder().
 This function takes the obligatory argument perspectiveName, which should be "default" unless you have created custom signal canvases (discussed further below).

 get_signalCanvasesOrder(ae, perspectiveName = "default")